-In the world of public relations, brand wins look a little different than that of its marketing counterparts.
+In the world of public relations, brand wins look a little different than that of their traditional marketing counterparts.
 Unlike advertising or social media, PR does not always have analytics to back up the activities that ultimately prove success or ROI.
-At DMA Solutions, because we are focused on elevating fresh food brands, one of the public relations successes we are able to report to our clients is when one of our media pitches results in a request for product.
+At DMA Solutions, because we are focused on elevating food brands, one of the public relations successes we are able to report to our clients is when one of our media pitches results in a product request.
 Much like the possibilities of a click-through on a website or a share on a social media post, a product request from a member of the media shows intent to do more.
 In other words, receiving a product request from an editor as a result of a pitch is a huge step in the right direction.

 Here are a few reasons why product requests have power:

 Product requests prove genuine interest in the product.